DTJF/cmakefbc/Usage.md

 from the target properties and calls the \FbDeps tool to create a file with the dependency trees.
 Then, this macro includes the generated file in to your CMakeLists.txt file.
-The generated file also contains a custom command which re-builds the file when one of the source files in the dependency tree changed.
+The generated file also contains a custom command which re-builds the file (itself) when one of the source files in the dependency tree changed.

 This mechanism ensures that only those object files get re-build that are related to the changed source files.